fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 The world has moved on to dynamic, user-centered, mobile-friendly apps.
 But the work to develop these is often beyond the scope of groups depending on volunteer support, which leaves grass roots groups at a disadvantage.
 They must either pony up for hosted capabilities which can be too expensive or rely on donated IT time which often leads to one-off, poorly maintained solutions.

 Then there is the issue of big data analytics, which the oligarchy has effectively deployed for their own, often unsavory uses.
 It would be wonderful if grass roots groups could develop this capability for more democratic goals.
-Unfortunately, that is totally out of reach for small, mostly volunteer, non-networked groups.
+Unfortunately, that is totally out of reach of small, mostly volunteer, non-networked groups.

-Finally, the progressive efforts compromise their own usefulness by competing with other such groups for the attention, email addresses, and dollars of the activist.
+Finally, progressive efforts often compromise their own usefulness by competing with each other for the attention, email address, and dollars of the activist.
 Doing so undermines grass roots activism.
 Consider this knock-knock story:

 *   Tuesday: Knock, knock. _Do you care about clean lakes?
 Would you sign this petition to address pesticide runoff.
 Could you please donate $20, $50, $80 to save the Lakes?_
 *   Wednesday: Knock, knock: _Do you care about the honeybees?
 Would you sign this petition to control the use of these chemicals.
 Could you please donate $20, $50, $80 to save the bees?_